 Their answers did not satisfy my curiosity or sense that something just wasn’t sitting right.
 Thus, at a young age, I determined that Christian’s didn’t really know what they believed in, or at least that it didn’t seem reasonable, and began to detach myself from the identity.
 This did not, however, change the sense I had of a creator, or guiding presence that existed above and outside myself.

-It was this presence that I sought for the next 14 years as a teenager, from Wiccanism to Druidry.
+Thus otherwise alone, it was the unknown presence that I sought for the next 14 years as a teenager, from Wiccanism to Druidry.
 I attended summonings of elements and Ba’al, tarot readings, psychics, and haunted houses.
 Anything that remotely hinted at the presence that waited for me just beyond myself.
 All that I learned in those places is that most people seem desperate to find that greater presence and will convince themselves and others of anything in search of it.
 People would feed off of each other’s desperation and need for significance.
 In some ways, I had my own little cultish following because I have the level of intuition and the charisma to sell it.
-I realise now that I was manipulating myself as much as everyone else.
+I realize now that I was manipulating myself as much as everyone else.

 Let this be a warning.
 You are more powerful than you know and can cast a spell as strong, if not stronger, over yourself than over anyone else.
 I see this now as the spiritual influence given to us by our Father God, but it isn’t limited to those who believe.
 Each human has the free ability to use their spiritual influence within their ability.
 This means that people seeking God in places as I described, can experience unexplainable phenomenon and then come to believe that what they are seeking is power when it was the power within themselves the entire time.